Which Screen Printing Emulsion Should I Use?

 Having the right screen printing supplies affects your entire printing process.
 For example, when it comes to selecting photo emulsion.
 Each emulsion type has its advantages and its disadvantages.
-Your choices vary between liquid emulsion and photo emulsion sheets (also known as capillary film).
+Your choices vary between liquid emulsion and emulsion sheets (also known as capillary film).
 The three main types of emulsion are photopolymer, diazo, and dual cure.
-For each type and style of emulsion, the various pros and cons mainly relate to exposure times, light source, and the amount of detail in your image.
+For each type and style there are various pros and cons that mainly relate to exposure times, light source, and the amount of detail in your image.
 Don’t worry, we will help you select the right type of photo emulsion to use for screen printing.

 Knowing your screen printing experience level, and understanding the type of exposure unit you use is a big help when deciding between the different emulsions.
 If you are new to t-shirt printing, or have longer exposure times because you are not using an LED exposure unit, a dual-cure might be a good option for you.
 Dual-cure emulsion has a wider exposure latitude.
 Having a wider latitude makes it easier to develop (wash-out) your screen if you under or over expose your emulsion coated screen.
 I recommend beginner silk screeners start out with Lawson Dual-Cure 310.
 Lawson’s Dual-Cure 310 is very user-friendly and economical.

 If you are a screen printer using an LED exposure unit, fast exposure times is key.
 The fastest exposing screen printing emulsions are photopolymers.
 Photopolymers are highly sensitive to UV/LED light.
 The chemistry of photopolymer emulsions make them great for fine details and half-tones.
 If you choose to use a photopolymer, I recommend either Lawson’s SBQ-1077, especially if you are using a computer-to-screen (CTS) imaging device, or Ulano's Blue, which is a good photopolymer that is more forgiving and works great with screen printing film positives.